noramyer/nora-blog/content/pages/about.md

 template: "page"
 ---

-My name is Nora Myer, although technically I was born Eleanor, and if you have had the unfortunate luck to stumble upon my blog, hello.
+My name is Nora Myer, and if you have had the unfortunate luck to stumble upon my blog, hello.
 I am a lover of thrift stores, a passable cook, and a current computer science student who built this blog to showcase some cool projects I have done and talk about my life within the private confines of relatively unknown domain, this site.
 Since I am no longer a fan of social media (which maybe I will post about soon?), this is a way for me to share interesting stories or experiences with people close to me.

 I grew up outside of Boston, which would make my boyfriend groan hearing that because _technically_ I was born in Worcester, MA which is far enough outside of Boston that it is no longer Boston.
 But the only place in MA that mid-westerners know is Boston, so I will stick to that.
 I moved to Cincinnati when I was around 8, and now live and go to school at Ohio State.